Cat naps (the best!)

 If it looks like your cat is having trouble laying down or getting up after a nap, this could point to a possible issue.
 Also, a healthy cat will typically respond fairly quickly to the sound of their food being prepared (usually even when they’re napping).

 At the end of the day, you know your cat best.
 Are they tired and lethargic more often?
 Are you noticing any other signs of discomfort?
 Do you feel that something just isn’t right?
-A consultation with the vet will help you understand the root cause of your cat’s behaviour changes.
+A consultation with the vet will help you understand the root cause of your cat’s behavior changes.

 On the other hand, if a cat seems hyperactive or restless, is not sleeping through the night, or is acting aggressively, this could point to hyperthyroidism.
 The disease often comes with other symptoms like weight loss, increase in appetite, rapid heart rate, thirst, vomiting, diarrhea, or an unkempt, greasy or matted coat.
 If you suspect hyperthyroidism, definitely consult a vet.